hsiangbinhua/idugalic.github.io/projects.md

 Explore my list of open source applications and projects.

+Contributing to open source can be a rewarding way to learn, teach, and build experience in just about any skill you can imagine.

+Them main reasons why I am contributing to open source are to:
+ - Improve existing skills
+ - Meet people who are interested in similar things
+ - Find mentors and teach others
+ - Build public artifacts that help me grow a reputation (and a career)

 ## [micro-company](http://idugalic.github.io/micro-company/)
 Example of rest-full, hipermedia-based, distributed application.
 Java.
-Spring (spring boot, spring data, spring cloud.
+Spring (spring boot, spring data, spring cloud).
 CQRS.
 Eventsourcing.
 Axonframework.
 Event-driven Microservices.
 Docker.

 This project is intended to demonstrate end-to-end best practices for building a cloud native, event driven microservice architecture.